johopki/lxc-flexget-transmission/README.md

 If this works properly, you are connected to the internet.
 If you have trouble connecting, you have to troubleshoot your network.

 #### Troubleshooting
-Using `# lxc-lx --fancy` on your host will give you an output detailing your container(s) and if they have an IP address.
+Using `# lxc-ls --fancy` on your host will give you an output detailing your container(s) and if they have an IP address.

 ### Install and set up Flexget
 #### Install